 Deposit-Lending Synergies: Evidence from Chinese Students at US Universities

-This paper exploits an influx of Chinese students to US universities from 2000 through 2014 to study information synergies between banks’ deposit-taking and lending activities.
+This paper exploits an influx of Chinese students to US universities from 2000 through 2018 to study synergies between banks' deposit-taking and lending activities.
 Banks that are more recognizable by Chinese students experience higher deposit inflows and increase their local credit supply.
 This credit supply expansion only occurs in information sensitive credit markets: small business loans and second lien mortgages.
-Such increase is also more prominent at locations where managers have greater autonomy.
-The results support the notion of information synergies between deposits and loans: banks gain information contained in deposit inflows, and utilize it in information-intensive lending markets.
+Such increase concentrates in non-tradable sectors and is more pronounced at locations where managers have more autonomy.
+The results indicate that deposits from local consumers convey private information about the local credit market, which helps banks in information-sensitive lending.

-Keywords: Banking, Small Business Loans, Mortgages, Information Synergies
+Keywords: Banking, Information Synergies, Small Business Lending, Mortgages, Chinese International Students

 JEL Classification: G21